 ’Lynching” is defined as extrajudicial, premeditated killing by a mob, usually by hanging, although it’s often included other forms of violence against a person.

-The practice of lynching we’re concerned with here is that perpetrated, mainly against blacks, and mainly in the Southern United States.
+The practice of lynching we’re concerned with here is that which was perpetrated, mainly against blacks, and mainly in the Southern United States.
 Lynchings did occur elsewhere, but in the west, it was usually against Mexicans and whites; this kind of violence against blacks there was much less common.
 But in the South, following the Civil War, a number of factors came into play which seem to set it apart from elsewhere.

 For one thing, the social balance between blacks and whites in the South was singularly marked by slavery, which dominated the relationship between racial groups for long after it was ended by bloody warfare.
 Although the Civil War was fought for several reasons which go deeper than the simple, though strong, moral argument against slavery, the fact remains that the loss of the Civil War was a great blow to many Southern whites; what they saw as illegal interference by the Federal Government into their own States’ rights not only denigrated their own means of deciding their own affairs without Northern hindrance, but it also threatened a way of life that had seen whites prosper economically, if at the expense of blacks; and a social advantage that could now be diminished if ‘freedmen’ were allowed parity.
 This mixture of fear of loss of status and resentment of outside interference meant that there was only going to be one repository for their anger.
 Black folks.